Childhood Trauma and Behaviour: Responsive Pedagogies for safe and joyful learning

 Session 3- 03/03/25: Responsive pedagogies for promoting safe and joyful engagement Session 3 will add valuable pedagogical-relational practices to your toolkit - Learn ways to gather and organise children’s information and expand on your growing maps from session 2.

 We will touch on the ideas of ‘relational resourcing’ and ‘Therapeutic intent’ and apply these notions to guide our thinking and planning.
-Group discussions will lead to resourcing your pedagogical toolkits with needs based, child-centered reparative strategies, for you to take back and use with in your program!
+Group discussions will lead to resourcing your pedagogical toolkits with needs based, child-centred reparative strategies, for you to take back and use with in your program!

 Session 4-17/03/25: Trauma and Child Rights: Children's Voices 'taking flight'